Skip to main content

 1. Go to the Deploy section and edit your Fin workflow.

-Can I still configure escalations using Guidance?
+Can I still configure Fin Escalations?

 Did this answer your question?